shantel1111/chrome-dashboard/README.md

-# 📌 Project Title
+# 📌 Project Dashboard
-A personalized dashboard that combines dynamic background images, real-time weather updates, and a live clock.
-Designed to give users an aesthetic and informative start to their day.
+A personalized Chrome extension that displays dynamic backgrounds, live weather, and a clock, giving users an aesthetic and informative new tab experience.

 ---